asia-pacific-energy-research-centre/aperc-osemosys/README.md

     git checkout <branch you wish to use>
     python setup.py develop

 ## Note

+This project makes use of the OSeMOSYS model, which can be obtained [here](https://github.com/OSeMOSYS).

 This project has been set up using PyScaffold 3.2.3.
 For details and usage information on PyScaffold see https://pyscaffold.org/.